Voluntary administration: A guide for employees

 - their reasons for this opinion

-- any other information to help them make an informed decision about varying the priority.
+- any other information to help employees make an informed decision about varying the order.

-Before you make a decision on how to vote at the meeting of eligible employee creditors or the creditors’ meeting where the decision is made whether or not to accept the deed of company arrangement proposal, make sure you understand how the deed will affect the priority of payment of your outstanding entitlements.
+Before you decide on how to vote at the meeting of eligible employee creditors (or the creditors’ meeting where the decision is made), make sure you understand how the DOCA will affect the order of payment of your outstanding entitlements.

-Employees who are owed certain employee entitlements after losing their job because their employer went into liquidation may be able to get financial help from the Australian Government.
+Employees owed certain entitlements after losing their job because their employer went into liquidation may be able to get financial help from the Australian Government.

 This help is available through the FEG.

-If you are employed by a company in voluntary administration or subject to a deed of company arrangement you are not eligible for the FEG until and unless the company enters into liquidation.
+However, if you are employed by a company in voluntary administration or subject to a DOCA, you are not eligible for the FEG until and unless the company enters into liquidation.

-You may wish to seek independent legal advice on whether the terms of a proposed deed will affect your claim under the FEG if the company subsequently goes into liquidation.
+You may wish to seek independent legal advice on whether the terms of a proposed DOCA will affect your claim under the FEG if the company subsequently goes into liquidation.

-If the deed provides for your ongoing employment, you may also wish to seek advice on how this affects payment of your outstanding entitlements.
+If the DOCA provides for your ongoing employment, you may also wish to seek advice on how this affects payment of your outstanding entitlements.

-FEG does not cover unpaid superannuation contributions.
-To pursue your outstanding superannuation entitlements, you may wish to contact the Australian Taxation Office.
-For more information about unpaid superannuation contributions, visit the Australian Taxation Office website.
+The FEG does not cover unpaid superannuation contributions.
+For information about outstanding superannuation entitlements, contact the Australian Taxation Office (ATO).

-If creditors resolve that the company is to be wound up, the priority given to outstanding employee entitlements in a liquidation will apply.
+If creditors resolve that the company be wound up, the priority order given to outstanding employee entitlements in a liquidation will apply.

-Employees have the right, if there are funds left over after payment of the fees and expenses of the administrator and liquidator, to be paid their outstanding entitlements in priority to other unsecured creditors.
+If there are funds left over after payment of the fees and expenses of the administrator and liquidator, employees have the right to be paid their outstanding entitlements before other unsecured creditors are paid.

 You may also be entitled to make a claim under the FEG when the company enters into liquidation.

-How claims are dealt with under a deed of company arrangement depends on the deed’s terms.
-Sometimes the deed incorporates the Corporations Act 2001 provisions for dealing with claims in a liquidation.
+The DOCA’s terms will outline how claims are dealt with under the DOCA.
+Sometimes the DOCA incorporates the Corporations Act provisions for dealing with claims in a liquidation.

-Regardless of the deed’s terms, if the deed administrator must pay outstanding priority employee entitlements, they may advise you beforehand how much they believe you are owed.
-Contact the deed administrator promptly if you disagree with their calculation.
+Regardless of the DOCA’s terms, if the deed administrator must pay outstanding priority employee entitlements, they may advise you beforehand how much they believe you are owed.
+You should promptly contact the deed administrator if you disagree with their calculation.

 You may need to provide evidence to justify your claim.
-It is important that you keep your pay records or other records of the terms of your employment.
+It is important that you keep your pay or other records about the terms of your employment.

-You may also need these records to help you complete your income tax return and establish any entitlement to the FEG if the company proceeds to liquidation.
+You may also need these records to complete your income tax return and establish any entitlement to the FEG if the company proceeds to liquidation.

-When submitting a claim, ask the deed administrator to acknowledge receipt of your claim and advise if any further information is needed.
+When you submit your claim, ask the deed administrator to acknowledge receipt of your claim and ask if they require any further information.

-If the deed administrator rejects your claim after you have taken the above steps, you may wish to seek your own legal advice.
-This should be done promptly.
-Depending on the terms of the deed, you may have a limited time in which to take legal action to challenge the decision.
-If you have a query about the timing of the payment, discuss this with the deed administrator.
+If the deed administrator rejects your claim after you have taken these steps, you may wish to seek your own legal advice.
+Depending on the terms of the DOCA, you may have a limited time to take legal action to challenge the decision.

-If you can’t obtain a PAYG Payment Summary for any period, contact the Australian Taxation Office on 13 28 61 to find out how to meet your obligations.
+If you cannot obtain a PAYG payment summary for any period, contact the ATO to find out how to meet your obligations.

-A voluntary administrator and deed administrator must prepare a Separation Certificate for any employee whose employment is terminated during the voluntary administration or deed of company arrangement.
+A voluntary administrator and deed administrator must prepare a separation certificate for any employee whose employment is terminated during the voluntary administration or DOCA.
 They are not obliged to prepare one for terminations of employment that occurred prior to voluntary administration.

-Contact Centrelink on 13 10 21 to find out what you should do if you can’t obtain a Separation Certificate.
+Contact Centrelink to find out what you should do if you cannot obtain a separation certificate.

 All creditors, including a representative of the company’s employees, are entitled to stand for committee membership to represent the interests of all creditors.
 Employees and large creditors can appoint their own member.

-The administrator must provide this information, report or document provided that the request is reasonable, relevant to the administration of the company and complying with the request will not cause the administrator to breach their duties in relation to the administration.
+If the request is reasonable, the administrator must provide this information, report or document.
+Complying with the request will not cause the administrator to breach their duties.